On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators

 \section{Introduction}

-Estimating the derivatives of the regression function has a wide range of applications in many areas, such as cosmology \citep{holsclaw2013gaussian}, spatial process models \citep{banerjee2003directional}, and shape constrained function estimation that builds on the derivative process or virtual derivative observations~\citep{riihimaki2010gaussian,wang2016estimating}.
+Estimating the derivatives of the regression function has a wide range of applications in many areas, such as cosmology \citep{holsclaw2013gaussian}, spatial process models \citep{banerjee2003directional}, and shape-constrained function estimation that builds on the derivative process or virtual derivative observations~\citep{riihimaki2010gaussian,wang2016estimating}.
 Furthermore, derivative estimation may improve the computational efficiency for nonlinear dynamic system identification \citep{solak2003derivative}, while serving as a vital tool in detecting local extrema \citep{song2006nonparametric,li2021semiparametric} and efficient modeling of functional data \citep{dai2018derivative}.

-Existing methods on estimating derivatives of regression functions include smoothing spline, local polynomial regression, and difference-based methods.
+Existing methods for estimating derivatives of regression functions include smoothing spline, local polynomial regression, and difference-based methods.
 Local polynomial regression and smoothing spline base the estimation of derivatives on estimating the regression function.
-Key smoothing parameters in these two methods often depend on the order of derivative to be estimated and are difficult to choose in practice \citep{wahba1990optimal,charnigo2011generalized}.
-Difference-based methods require boundary correction, hindering theoretical studies such as uniform convergence rate.
+Key smoothing parameters in these two methods often depend on the order of the derivative being estimated and are difficult to choose in practice \citep{wahba1990optimal,charnigo2011generalized}.
+Difference-based methods require boundary correction, hindering theoretical studies such as those establishing uniform convergence rates.
 Moreover, existing methods are either restricted to the fixed design setting, or only applicable to one-dimensional support and low-order derivatives.
 The goal of this article is to develop a unified framework for derivative estimation that achieves broadened applicability and enables simple optimal parameter tuning with theoretical guarantees.